Actress Kelly Preston dies aged 57, husband John Travolta confirms

 “Kelly’s love and life will always be remembered.
 I will be taking some time to be there for my children who have lost their mother, so forgive me in advance if you don’t hear from us for a while.
 But please know that I will feel your outpouring of love in the weeks and months ahead as we heal.
 All my love, JT.”

 The couple had been married for nearly 30 years and have a daughter, Ella, and son, Benjamin.
+It is reported they met while filming comedy The Experts in the late 80s and they got married in Paris a few years later in 1991.

 Their son, Jett, died at the age of just 16 after suffering a seizure during a family holiday in the Bahamas in 2009.